 One-Off Estate Audit

-Full EoL / EoS mapping across all in-scope hardware
+Full EoL / EoS mapping across in-scope hardware

-Alignment view against ISO 27001, NIST CSF, CIS Controls and NCSC guidance
+Optional alignment view against ISO 27001, NIST CSF, CIS Controls, and NCSC guidance

 Lifecycle exposure across production infrastructure